The Algorithmic Gaze of Image Quality Assessment: An Audit and Trace Ethnography of the LAION-Aesthetics Predictor: How the LAION-Aesthetics Predictor was Made

 \subsubsection{Images and aesthetic annotations were collected with mixed levels of consent}

 These datasets were collected with varying levels of consent (Table \ref{tab:aesthetic_datasets_grid}).
-For AVA, neither the images nor the ratings were collected with the consent of dpchallenge.com members.
-With LAION-Logos, annotators likely knew their ratings would be used to create an aesthetic evaluation dataset, but image creators did not consent to this use.
+Neither the images nor the ratings in AVA were collected with the consent of dpchallenge.com members.
+For LAION-Logos, annotators likely knew their ratings would be used to create a dataset, but image creators did not consent.
 For SAC, the AI enthusiasts generating and annotating images consented to their images and annotations being used to create an aesthetic evaluation dataset.